-- This guesthouse can be booked using Airbnb.
+- This guesthouse can be booked using Airbnb

-- One thing to be aware of is the rules in the Maldives, which are structured according to Islam: no alcohol (it will be a “dry” vacation if you stay on a local island), no bikinis (though once you leave the island – on the boat or on private islands, bikinis are fine), and covering up shoulders and knees is pretty much required of females
+- One thing to be aware of is the rules in the Maldives, which are structured according to Islam: no alcohol (it will be a “dry” vacation if you stay on a local island), no bikinis (though once you leave the local islands – on the boat or on private islands, bikinis are fine), and covering up shoulders and knees is pretty much required of females

 - Meals are authentic and local.
 This means fish for nearly every meal, though dietary restrictions can be accommodated